poteto/validated-proxy/README.md

 ## Custom error handlers

 The error handler is a function that is called when an invalid value is set.
 This is in addition to the error that is already stored in the cache.
 By default, the error handler is a `no-op` (does nothing).
-You can specify a custom error handler; for example, you could log error messages, send them to a server, etc:
+You can specify a custom error handler; for example, you could throw an error, log error messages, send them to a server, etc:

 ```ts
 const proxy = validatedProxy(original, {